 Whilst the following symptoms may not indicate cancer, these symptoms can sometimes be significant and — though they aren't necessarily cause for major concern — are worth seeking early advice on.

-In young women, acute and severe lower abdominal pain can have many causes which can include important ones such as an ectopic pregnancy (tubal pregnancy) and ovarian cyst complications.
+In young women, acute and severe lower abdominal pain can have many causes.
+They can include important ones such as an ectopic pregnancy (tubal pregnancy) and ovarian cyst complications.
 Always do a pregnancy test to rule out an ectopic pregnancy and see your doctor for an assessment.

 Heavy or painful periods can sometimes be caused by conditions such as fibroids and endometriosis.
 Whilst these conditions are not life-threatening, they can affect the quality of life in a major way.
 Seeking medical attention and early diagnosis can help with planning an appropriate treatment pathway.

-Urinary frequency and stinging can indicate a bladder infection and can be easily ruled out or treated, but these symptoms can sometimes indicate a pelvic mass such as a fibroid uterus or an ovarian cyst.
+An increase in the need to urinate, and stinging when doing, so can indicate a bladder infection and can be easily ruled out or treated.
+But these symptoms can sometimes indicate a pelvic mass such as a fibroid uterus or an ovarian cyst.

 Urinary leakage or incontinence is a common symptom in women and as many as 40% of women suffer from it particularly after childbirth and menopause.
 Simple measures such as physiotherapy with pelvic floor exercises can make a huge difference.

 5. Pain during sex

 Pain during intercourse can indicate conditions such as endometriosis, and if persistent, you should seek medical attention.